google/googletest/CONTRIBUTING.md

 Some of Google Test's source files are generated from templates (not in the C++ sense) using a script.
-For example, the file include/gtest/internal/gtest-type-util.h.pump is used to generate gtest-type-util.h in the same directory.
+For example, the file *googlemock/include/gmock/gmock-generated-actions.h.pump* is used to generate *gmock-generated-actions.h* in the same directory.

 You don't need to worry about regenerating the source files unless you need to modify them.
 You would then modify the corresponding `.pump` files and run the